microcks/microcks-testcontainers-dotnet-demo/step4-write-rest-tests.md

 Let's understand what this configuration class does:

-* `MicrocksWebApplicationFactory` extends `KestrelWebApplicationFactory<TProgram>` to provide a custom test environment for our application. `KestrelWebApplicationFactory` is a solution to expose the application on the real host port.
+* `OrderServiceWebApplicationFactory` extends `KestrelWebApplicationFactory<TProgram>` to provide a custom test environment for our application. `KestrelWebApplicationFactory` is a solution to expose the application on the real host port.
 In the .NET 10 (under development), this class can be replaced by the `WebApplicationFactory<TProgram>` class.
 * `InitializeAsync` method is called to set up the test environment before running tests.
 It allocates a free port, starts the Kafka container, and initializes the Microcks container ensemble with the required artifacts.
 In detail:
    * We allocate a free port and expose it for container communication, in .NET it's possible to assign a dynamic port to the kestrel server but when we use Microcks Contract Testing, it's necessary to call the `ExposeHostPortsAsync` method to expose the port for host communication.